 But there are situations where action can be taken even after these time limits are up, in accordance with the Town and Country Planning Act.

-3 What prompts people to apply for permission retrospectively?
+Why do people need to apply for permission retrospectively?

-The commonest reason for property owners applying for planning permission after their building work is completed is that they’ve have been approached by the local authority and asked to disclose the work undertaken on their house.
+The most common reason property owners apply for planning permission after their building work is completed is that they’ve been approached by the local authority and asked to disclose the work undertaken on their house.

-Local authorities are responsible for enforcing the planning laws.
-They may have noticed the changes that have been made, or someone may have told them.
+Local authorities are responsible for enforcing planning laws.
+They may have noticed the changes that have been made, or someone may have notified them.

-- They may demand that homeowners reverse any changes that have been made and put things back to how they were originally.
+- They may demand you reverse any changes made and return things to how they were originally.

-- Homeowners may be ordered to reconstruct any buildings that have been demolished.
+- You may be ordered to reconstruct any buildings that have been demolished.

 There’s usually a time limit to these orders ("requests").
-It is possible to appeal if you believe your works have been carried out according to regulation, but usually there’s not much that can be done to change the planning authority’s decision.
+It's possible to appeal if you believe your works have been carried out according to regulation, but usually, there’s not much you can do to change the planning authority’s decision.

-If you fail to meet the requirements within the time limit, homeowners can face criminal charges.
+If you fail to meet the requirements within the time limit, you can face criminal charges.